ucan-wg/delegation/README.md

 #### `ucan/` Namespace

 The `ucan/` ability namespace MUST be reserved.
 This MUST include any ability string matching the regex `/^ucan\/.*/`.
-This is important for keeping a space for community-blessed Commands in the future, such as standard library Commands.
+This is important for keeping a space for community-blessed Commands in the future, such as standard library Commands, such as [Revocation].

 #### `*` AKA "Wildcard"